-At intake, the majority of clients (78.5%) met criteria for either depression or generalized anxiety and at follow-up only 24.6% met criteria for either depression or anxiety (see Figure 3.4).
+At intake, most clients (81.1%) met criteria for either depression or generalized anxiety and at follow-up only 27.1% met criteria for either depression or anxiety (see Figure 3.5).

-FIGURE 3.4.
-CLIENTS MEETING CRITERIA FOR EITHER DEPRESSION OR GENERALIZED ANXIETY AT INTAKE AND FOLLOW-UP (N = 284)
+FIGURE 3.5.
+CLIENTS MEETING CRITERIA FOR EITHER DEPRESSION OR GENERALIZED ANXIETY AT INTAKE AND FOLLOW-UP (N = 280)

-GENDER DIFFERENCES IN MEETING CRITERIA FOR EITHER DEPRESSION OR GENERALIZED ANXIETY a-Statistical difference by gender at follow-up (p < .05).
+GENDER DIFFERENCES IN MEETING CRITERIA FOR EITHER DEPRESSION OR GENERALIZED ANXIETY a-Statistical difference by gender at intake (p < .05). $^{}p < .001$ .

-The majority of men and women met criteria for depression or generalized anxiety at intake, with significant decreases at follow-up (see Figure 3.5).
-At follow-up, significantly more women than men met criteria for depression or generalized anxiety.
+The majority of men and women met criteria for depression or generalized anxiety at intake, with significant decreases at follow-up (see Figure 3.6).
+At intake, significantly more women than men met criteria for depression or generalized anxiety.